isarossettini/isarossettini/README.md

 </p>

 ## Featured Projects

+> 🚧 Coming soon...
+>
+> I'm currently building a collection of backend applications focused on Java, Spring Boot and software engineering best practices.
 <!--
 **isarossettini/isarossettini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.